 Should you choose to instruct us, our fees to represent you are then based on a rate per hour, which you can see as follows:

 Occasionally there will be a Trainee Solicitor who will work with one of our Solicitors on your claim.
 We will notify you of this if this is the case, and their hourly rates are charged at £120 + VAT.
-Throughout your claim with us you it will also be necessary for you to engage with our Legal Secretary, Sam Grant.
+Throughout your claim with us you it will also be necessary for you to engage with our Legal Secretaries, Sam Grant or Janet Potter.

 Our fee rates per hour depend on your funding method.
 You may have a legal expenses insurance policy (or a Directors and Officers liability policy) which may indemnify the business for legal fees and compensation (subject to their terms).
 You are strongly recommended to make contact with your insurers or brokers to enquire as to the availability of cover for the services we can provide.
 If this is the case, we will agree a rate with the insurer which is negotiated at the outset; typically between £200 and £220 per hour at Partner level plus VAT, and between £160 and £190 plus VAT at Associate and Assistant solicitor level.
 These rates are lower than private fee rates because of the frequency of instructions and the financial support provided by a major insurer.
 We may charge for any shortfall in fees where the insurer’s offered rates are substantially lower than our standard commercial rates as set out above.